cvdabbeele/cloudOneOnAWS/howToDemo.md

 kubectl get services -n smartcheck kubectl get pods
 ```
+Show the AWS CodeCommit Repository and the Pipeline as before
+Show that now we have a successful pipeline and a deployment

 By looking at the "AGE" column, you can see if any of the new apps got (re-)deployed.